The People's Advocate and New South Wales Vindicator: History

-The principals
+Hawksley and Cunninghame

 Edward John Hawksley (1807 – 2 July 1875) was a Unitarian who converted to Catholicism, and fought with the British Legion in the Spanish Carlist Wars.
 After his arrival in Sydney he was employed as a teacher, became warden of the Sydney Holy Catholic Guild (1848), and wrote religious pamphlets.
 He edited and published the Sydney Chronicle (1846-1847) and the short-lived Daily News with Charles St Julian before working with Francis Cunninghame on the People's Advocate.
-From 1863-1870 Hawkesley was employed at the Government Printing Office before retiring to Fiji where he died in 1875.
-Hawksley's daughter, Eliza, married the widowed Charles St Julian and settled in Fiji too.
+From 1863-1870 Hawkesley was employed at the Government Printing Office, before retiring to Fiji where he died in 1875.
+Hawksley's daughter, Eliza, married the widowed St Julian and settled in Fiji too.

 Francis Cunninghame (c.
-1813 – 14 May 1884) was an Irish printer who emigrated to the colony with his wife, Ellen, and daughter arriving on the Arkwright on 8 February 1840.
+1813 – 14 May 1884) was an Irish printer who emigrated to the colony with his wife, Ellen, and daughter, arriving on the Arkwright on 8 February 1840.
 His first work was to print the Sydney Morning Herald.
-Not long after arriving in Sydney the family settled into rented accommodation in The Rocks at 60 Susannah Place, where their next child, another daughter Ellen, was born in 1844.
-The family’s home in Susannah Place has been preserved and now forms part of The Museum of The Rocks, with the living and bedroom of the dwelling decorated in the style typical of the 1840s.
+Not long after arriving in Sydney, the family settled into rented accommodation at 60 Susannah Place, The Rocks, where their next child, another daughter Ellen, was born in 1844.
+The family’s home has been preserved and now forms part of the Museum of The Rocks, with the living room and bedroom of the dwelling decorated in the style typical of the 1840s.

-Before starting The People's Advocate Francis Cunninghame acted as the shipping reporter at The Australasian Chronicle between 1842 and 1848.
-In 1847 Cunninghame worked with William Vernon and William Kennedy to publish the radical paper, The Citizen, which had begun operation the previous year.
-With the start of the NSW gold rush Cunninghame left for the Turong Goldfields.
+Before starting The People's Advocate, Francis Cunninghame acted as the shipping reporter at The Australasian Chronicle between 1842 and 1848.
+In 1847 Cunninghame worked with William Vernon and William Kennedy to publish the radical paper The Citizen, which had begun operation the previous year.
+With the start of the NSW gold rush, Cunninghame left for the Turong Goldfields.
 In 1851, in both August and September the Advocate published letters from him on life in the goldfields.
-After the partnership with Hawksley ended, Cunninghame continued as printer, taking over the premises of Thomas Trood at 113 King Street Sydney.
+After the partnership with Hawksley ended, Cunninghame continued as printer, taking over the premises of Thomas Trood at 113 King Street, Sydney.
 In 1869 the business became known as Francis Cunnninghame & Co when Ludolf Theodore Mellin joined the firm.
 Mellin had previously established The Illustrated Sydney News in 1853 with Walter George Mason (1820–1866) and William Edward Vernon.
 Later in 1855, Ludolf Mellin partnered with William Vernon to establish The Goulburn Chronicle and Southern Advertiser.